Clear cookie banners

 Do not hide certain choices

-Make sure that the button for refusing cookies is clearly visible.
+Make sure that the button for refusing cookies is clearly visible and readable.

-Do not hide the button, for example by making your website visitor unnecessarily scroll in order to refuse cookies, if that is not necessary for accepting cookies either.
+Do not hide the button, for example by making your website visitor scroll unnecessarily in order to refuse cookies, if that is not necessary for accepting cookies either.
+Also avoid designing the decline button in a way that barely differs from the background of the cookie banner, making it unreadable for almost every user.

 Do not let someone make additional clicks